SetProtocol/set-protocol-contracts/deployments/README.md

 To deploy, simply run `yarn deploy`.
 Test are automatically run at the end.

+To update the gasPrice used with each transaction, edit the `TX_DEFAULTS` constant in `/blockchain.ts`

 ## Tests

 In order to run tests the outputs file should contain addresses for the contracts you would like to test against and the `.env` file should have the same `DEPLOYMENT_CONSTANT` and `DEPLOYMENT_NETWORK_ID`.